AivarasKalnaitis/e-shop/README.md

 # E-shop

-E-shop administration and api FE
+E-shop web application backend for client-side and administrator with some simple frontend for admisitrator made with Laravel framework